-Content Marketing is the practice of using content on your website to explain what you do to potential customers.
-It also is used to create interest in new customers.
+Content Marketing is the practice of using content on your website to explain what you do for a living to potential customers.
+It also is used to create interest in your business in new customers.
 And most importantly content marketing is used to encourage search engines to list you hire on the pages where you want to be found.

 If you are an expert in your field, customers (and Google) want to know and see that on your website.
 The more complex the services or product that you offer the more important this information is on your site.
 The information should be written to illicit a response – to make people contact you regarding your service or product.
 Consider this content as important as or perhaps more important than what you would put on a sales piece or brochure.

 The way most people find your website is through a search engine.
 Usually Google.
 Google has algorithms in their system that help people find what they are looking for.
 By knowing these algorithms (or rules) and using them in the construction of your content, you can increase the chances of YOUR site, YOUR information appearing on that coveted first page.
 Continue below to learn more.

 Why is Content “King”?